-The Flight Center experience is broken down into four main components; Pre-Flight Briefing, Ground School, Activity Stations, and Post-Flight Debriefing.
-The Flight Center is designed to accomodate one class per day.
-The Flight Center curriculum is aligned to National and Arizona State Standards in all content areas.
+The ACE experience is broken down into four main components; Pre-Flight Briefing, Ground School, Activity Stations, and Post-Flight Debriefing.
+ACE is designed to accommodate one class per day.
+The ACE curriculum is aligned to National and Arizona State Standards in all content areas.

-Upon arriving at the Flight Center students receive a brief orientation of the facility.
+Upon arriving at ACE, students receive a brief orientation of the facility.
 The principles of flight, terminology, and the basics of the airplane are reviewed from lessons taught in the classroom.
 All students are briefed on the day's activities.

-After Ground School the students divide into five groups, each sent to a different activity station.
-They are given a log book where they record information at each station.
-Following the schedule, each group rotates to another activity station approximately every 35 minutes.
+Students divide into four groups, each begins at a different activity station.
+They record information in their Log Book at each station.
+Each group rotates to another activity station approximately every 35 minutes.
 Select to view the schedule.

 Wright's Runway of Discovery:

 Here, students play the part of a scientist.
 Their goal is to complete as many of the seven experiments as possible.
 These experiments demonstrate various forces or Bernoulli's Principle.
 These forces along with Bernoulli's Principle are important to the flight of an airplane.

 Using Microsoft Flight Simulator, students practice their flying skills on the computer.
 The "pilots" take off from Williams Gateway airport and practice landing at a nearby field.
 Pilots record the success of each flight in their "Pilot Log Book".